 You need to be very careful not to find yourself with a photograph completely unbalanced when it comes to the composition.

-Additionally, you should also pay attention to the colours.
-If you photograph at dawn or at dusk, it is very probable that the sky will be coloured with very intense and warm colours.
+Additionally, you should also pay attention to the colors.
+If you photograph at dawn or at dusk, it is very probable that the sky will be colored with very intense and warm colors.

 Try Photographing From Higher Ground

 You can also try going higher than the ground.
 This depends a lot on the scene and on the possibilities that the landscape offers.
 It could be an excellent solution if you are in the vicinity of a cliff.

 If you can go up a cliff this will give you an image that includes the cliff line stretching out for hundreds of meters or even kilometres.